Cotton Vs Organic Cotton: Find the Key Differences

 Definition of Organic Cotton

-Definition of organic cotton is and cotton is same but only the difference is just the production process.
-Organic cotton is cotton that has been grown for at least three years without chemical pesticides, defoliants, or fertilizers.
-Natural fertilizers and fertilizing techniques are used instead, including compost, manure, naturally derived mineral and plant fertilizers, and crop rotation.
+The definition of organic cotton and cotton is the same, but the only difference is just the production process.
+Organic cotton is cotton that has been grown for at least three years without chemical pesticides, defoliants, or fertilisers.
+Natural fertilisers and fertilising techniques are used instead, including compost, manure, naturally derived mineral and plant fertilisers, and crop rotation.

 Ripening cotton boll